akamai/terraform-provider-akamai/docs/guides/get_started_imaging.md

 ## Export a policy set and related policies

-For the beta of this module, you can use the [Terraform CLI](https://github.com/akamai/cli-terraform) to export an existing policy set and its related policies into JSON files.
+You can use the [Terraform CLI](https://github.com/akamai/cli-terraform) to export an existing policy set and its related policies into JSON files or directly into HCL syntax assuming that there are six or less levels of nested transformations.

 You need to run the CLI separately for each policy set you want to add to your Terraform configuration.

  Running the CLI on a policy set also generates the resources for related policies and the JSON files of policies.
+ If exported as schema, running the CLI on the policy set will not generate JSON files, but will generate the necessary data sources.

 ~> **Note:** If you use the [Image and Video Manager API](https://techdocs.akamai.com/ivm/reference/api), you can also modify JSON files you have for existing policy sets and policies.
 In Control Center, you can view and download policy JSON files by clicking **View Policy JSON** in the Policy Editor.